A. OUTLINE OF THE FELLOWSHIP:

 The host researchers, fellows and host institution should bear the following nine points in mind when applying for the program, and should observe them if selected for a fellowship.
 After selection, they will be expected to observe the regulations and procedures stipulated in the Program Guidelines for the JSPS Postdoctoral Fellowship Program for Foreign Researchers.
 If either the fellow or host should fail to do so, the fellowship may be withdrawn, allowances (including airfares) stopped, and already-paid allowances (including research grants) reclaimed.

-5. As a rule, fellows shall stay in Japan continuously during the tenure of their fellowships and concentrate on their research at the host institution.
+- As a rule, fellows shall stay in Japan continuously during the tenure of their fellowships and concentrate on their research at the host institution.
 Fellows may, however, suspend their fellowships for the purpose of childbearing or infant nursing.
-Fellow may not engage in other work, neither paid nor unpaid, during their tenures.
+Fellow may not engage in other work, neither paid nor unpaid, during their tenures.<

 K. Handling of Personal Information:

-Personal information contained in application materials shall be strictly controlled in accordance with laws for protecting personal information and JSPS’s rule for safeguarding it.
-Personal information is to be used solely for implementing JSPS programs, including the provision of such information to private companies to conduct date processing.
+With regard to personal information contained in application materials, it shall be strictly controlled in accordance with laws to protect personal information held by administractive institutions and JSPS’s rules for safeguarding personal information.
+Personal information is to be used solely for implementing JSPS programs, including the provision of such information to private companies commissioned to conduct data processing.
 In such cases, JSPS will observe all pertinent laws and regulations.

 If selected for a fellowship, fellows should note that their name, title, nationality, affiliated research institution, research theme, Japanese host institution, name/title of their host researcher, and research reports may be given public access.
 Fellows will also be asked to participate in surveys aimed at improving JSPS programs.